ikemanep1/Portfolio_Project-13_Animal_Shelter_API/README.md

 _This program is a database-practice site.
 It lists cats and dogs in a json object.
 It has full get/post/patch/delete/put functionality._

+# API functionality

+_The API has Get, Post, Put, Patch, and Delete calls.

+_API GET: obtains a list of all cats or dogs in the database (localhost:3001/dogs) (localhost:3001/cats)_ _API GET by ID: retrives a single entry based on the ID (localhost:3001/dogs/3) (localhost:3001/cats/17)_ _API POST: adds a new entry to the database, with its own ID (localhost:3001/dogs) (localhost:3001/cats)_ _API PATCH/PUT: edits an entry by ID.
+All columns in the entry can be edited. (localhost:3001/dogs/23) or (localhost:3001/dogs/23/edit)

 ### Setup/Installation Requirements

 * _1: download this application from github_